Henry Vane the Younger: Reputation

 Vane was widely recognized by contemporary chroniclers as a gifted administrator and a forceful orator.
 Even the royalist Clarendon had good words for him, and wrote of him as follows: "He had an unusual aspect, which ... made men think there was something in him of the extraordinary; and his whole life made good that imagination."
 Also, Clarendon credited Vane with having possessed "extraordinary parts, a pleasant wit, a great understanding, a temper not to be moved", and in debate "a quick conception and a very sharp and weighty expression".
 The 1662 biography The Life and Death of Sir Henry Vane the Younger by Vane's chaplain George Sikes included John Milton's "Sonnet 17", written in 1652 in praise of Vane, and presented to Vane that year.

+He championed the cause of separation of church and state working with Governor Roger Williams of Rhode Island.
+He ensured the passage of Rhode Island's patent as a powerful MP in a Parliament committee overseeing the colonies.
+Rhode Island was the first American colony to guarantee freedom of religion based on separation of church and state in this first governing document.

-He was an advocate of free thought in religion.
-Although his personal religious beliefs as noted in a few of his writings from prison were at times were sometimes baffling, by readers as varied as Richard Baxter, Clarendon, Gilbert Burnet and David Hume.
-Biographer David Parnham writes "He presented himself as a 'witness' of light, as a spiritualist, as one dispensing advanced wisdoms in the epistemological setting of an imminent and apocalyptic age of the Spirit"..
+Although his personal religious beliefs as noted in a few of his writings from prison were sometimes baffling, by readers as varied as Richard Baxter, Clarendon, Gilbert Burnet and David Hume.
+Biographer David Parnham writes "He presented himself as a 'witness' of light, as a spiritualist, as one dispensing advanced wisdoms in the epistemological setting of an imminent and apocalyptic age of the Spirit".
 Nevertheless, his religious beliefs weren't why he fought in Parliament nor why the King had him executed.
 He fought as an Independent in Parliament not aligned to any religious sect.

 Vane's reputation was at its height in the nineteenth century, especially in the United States.
 English historian John Andrew Doyle wrote of Vane that he had acquired "a more dazzling reputation than has been granted to the lofty public spirit and statesmanlike foresight of Winthrop."
 William Wordsworth referenced Vane in his sonnet Great Men Have Been Among Us (1802).
 Charles Dickens included the exchange between Vane and Cromwell at the end of the Rump Parliament in his A Child's History of England, part-published in the early 1850s.
 In English Traits (1856), Ralph Waldo Emerson placed Vane on a list of historical English greats.